atlarge-research/opencraft-tutorial/README.md

 ```
 Run the installer, and **make sure to install Miniconda in `/var/scratch/<USERNAME>/`**.

-Now we create a new Python environment that contains the exact Python runtime and package versions we need to run the Opencraft tools.
+Now create a new Python environment that contains the exact Python runtime and package versions needed to run the Opencraft tools.

 ```
 wget https://raw.githubusercontent.com/atlarge-research/opencraft-tutorial/main/conda/spec-file.txt